 If your company’s strategic plan is compelling and the team is working really hard—but you’re still not seeing the results you expect—you might be missing a key link between strategy and execution.

-You may have overlooked a critical step in your planning process: a disciplined translation of your strategy into execution plans… a.k.a.
+You may have overlooked a critical step in your strategic planning process: a disciplined translation of your strategy into execution plans… a.k.a.
 Strategy Deployment.

 Symptoms of “the missing link”